nanoapi-io/napi/README.md

 });
 ```

+You can view more example in the [examples](/examples/)

-Running `napi split` will generate modular services based on these annotations.
+Running `napi split` with the following annotations will generate modular services based on these annotations.
 You'll have a `Users` service and an `Orders` service, each containing the respective endpoint.

 ## Using the UI